prtm/ssh-log-parser/ReadME.md

-cautious-robot
+ssh-log-parser
 =========

-### cautious-robot is a script to parse ssh logs.
+### ssh-log-parser is a script to parse ssh logs.
 It can parse date, users, uri, IPv4 addresses.

 Help: